jgoilenberg/jgoilenberg.github.com/_posts/guide/notifications/2012-05-22-notifications.markdown

   - **Topics** Comma separated list of 'topics' you want to subscribe to.

 ###Available Topics: {#topics}
-- **orders**  — To get notified of any 'news' on an order. e.g.: you received an order from a purchase, the buyer added shipping instructions or the buyer added a payment to an order.
+- **orders**  — To get notified of any change on one of your orders. e.g.: you received an order from a purchase, the buyer added shipping instructions or the buyer added a payment to an order.

-- **items**   — To get notified of any changes on an item you have published. e.g.: Due to infringement of one of MercadoLibre's rules your item was set to 'under_review' and paused.
+- **items**   — To get notified of any changes on an item you have published. e.g.: Due to of MercadoLibre's rules your item was set to 'under_review'.
 	The seller changed any of an item's attribute (price, title, description) and all the application's subscribed to that seller's feed get notified of the change.
 	The 60 days period of a listing finished.